 “TEL and CSW Technical have worked together to deliver a fume cupboard system that has had a major impact in reducing our carbon emissions – not to mention costs – supporting our drive to deliver sustainable operations that complement our world-leading climate research.”

 Dan Fernbank, Energy Manager at Reading University.

+The upgrade TEL and CSW Technical delivered is expected to generate annual energy savings of 694 CO² tonnes per year.
+This equates to £223,958 in cost savings and means the new system will pay for itself in less than four years.
+The initiative has also created a warmer, more comfortable environment for laboratory users.
 Reading University’s environmental credentials have achieved high profile national recognition as a result of the project’s success and it has won a Green Gown Award twice in as many years with TEL products.
 Both the 2014 pilot and the 2016 estate-wide upgrade won the facilities and services category of the prestigious Environmental Association for Universities and Colleges (EAUC) Green Gown Awards.